Book cover

 Performance Transactions per second, response time, latency, throughput

-Reliability % of availability, Mean Time Between Failures (MTBF)
+Reliability Uptime percentage, Mean Time Between Failures (MTBF)

-Robustness Time to recover after a failure (MTTR); probability of data loss after a failure User training time
+Robustness Mean Time To Recover (MTTR) after a failure, risk of data loss after a failure

 Using metrics for defining non-functional requirements avoids nebulous specifications like the system should be fast and have high availability.
 Instead, it is recommended to define, for example, that the system should ensure 99.99% availability and that 99% of the transactions conducted in any 5-minute window should have a maximum response time of 1 second.